Bio

 I can get by in a few languages but tend to read, write and express myself in English.

 I listen to music.
 A lot.
-Always when I’m walking or commuting.
+Always when I’m commuting and often when I’m walking.
 Actually, there are very few activities I consider more pleasurable.
 I walk a lot.
 I also cycle, when I can.
-In 2022, I fulfilled my long-held dream and moved to the seaside.
+I live on the coast of the North Sea.
 I am a huge fan of the sea, even if in the form of oceans.

 I read.
 Everything.
 You’ve been warned.